Idiomatic Functional Programming

 • i.e. let f x = let aux y = ..<aux's body>.. in .. <f's body> ..

-• If a function is not local to a single function but is not used outside its module, leave it out of the module type (e.g. .mli file) which will hide it to module users
+• If a function is not local to a single function but is not used outside its module, leave it out of the module type (the .mli file) which will hide it to module users

 • Make a new module for a new data type, and include operations on the type (only) in it